bxb454/Neon-Racer/README.md

 The main objective of Neon-Racer is to drive as far as you can without running out of time on the clock.

+#Included in this repo:

+-Download links to Neon-Racer on the App Store and Google Play Store.

+-Code for the game

+-Gameplay instructions

 ## Instructions / How to Play:

 Upon loading the game, you will be greeted with a menu screen.
 On the menu screen there are 3 options: